Circular saw: Hand-held circular saws for wood

 An unusually large hand-held circular saw for cutting timbers with a roughly 16 in blade.

 In woodworking the term circular saw is most commonly used to refer to a hand-held, electric circular saw designed for cutting wood, but may be used for cutting other materials with different blades.
 Circular saws can be either left or right-handed, depending on the side of the blade where the motor sits.
 A left-handed saw is typically easier to use if held in the right hand, and contrariwise for the right-handed saw, because the user does not need to lean across the saw to see the cutting line.

 Blades for cutting wood are almost universally tungsten carbide tipped (TCT), but high-speed steel (HSS) blades are also available.
 The saw base can be adjusted for depth of cut and can tilt up to 45° and sometimes 50° in relation to the blade.
 Adjusting the depth of cut helps minimize kickback.
 Different diameter blades are matched to each saw and are available ranging from 14 to 61 cm.

 Saws can have two different types of linkages between the motor and the blade.
 In the type known colloquially as a sidewinder, the blade is mounted directly on the motor's driveshaft.
 In a worm-drive saw, the blade is driven by a perpendicularly mounted motor using worm gears, which give higher torque.

 The worm-drive portable circular saw was invented in 1923 by Edmond Michel.
 In 1924 Michel formed a partnership with Joseph Sullivan, and together they started the Michel Electric Handsaw Company, with the sole purpose of manufacturing and marketing the saw invented by Michel.
 The company later renamed itself Skilsaw Inc. Portable circular saws are often still called Skilsaws or Skil saws.
 Its successor is still sold by Skil as the model 77.
 To get around the Skilsaw patents, Art Emmons of Porter-Cable invented the direct-drive sidewinder saw in 1928.
-Recently smaller cordless circular saws with rechargeable batteries have become popular.
+Since the 2010s smaller cordless circular saws with rechargeable batteries have become popular.